 Help and Support

-Student Wellbeing and Pastoral Care is a fundamental part of school life promoting health & wellbeing, building individual resilience and enhancing academic achievements.
-The Sixth Form team strives to ensure that all pupils feel included and supported.
+Pastoral Care is fundamental at High Storrs to develop students’ health and wellbeing, build individual resilience and enhancing academic achievements.
+The Sixth Form team strives to ensure that all pupils feel included, valued and supported.

-Our strong Form Tutor team plays a vital role in ensuring that all students are happy, healthy, successful and make the most of all opportunities available to them.
+Our strong Form Tutor team plays a vital role in ensuring that all students are happy, healthy and able to make the most of all opportunities available to them.

-We understand that difficulties do sometimes occur and we want to work collaboratively with students, parents and other agencies to resolve issues and support students.
+Dedicated Student Support Assistants work full time to further enhance student wellbeing and provide practical support when needed.
+We understand that difficulties do sometimes occur and we work collaboratively with students, parents and other agencies to resolve issues and support students.

-- Assemblies are regularly held with the Head and Deputy Head of Sixth Form providing important information and advising students of opportunities available to them within and outside school.
+- Assemblies are regularly held with the Director and Deputy Director of Sixth Form providing important information and advising students of opportunities available to them within and outside school.

 - Tutorial sessions every Monday during Period 1 provide a forum for gaining and developing knowledge and understanding on a range of issues affecting young adults and Sixth Form students.
 These sessions also support students during the Y13 UCAS process and alternatives to university applications.